 C. Identifying Oil Color and Consistency Issues

-Milky or foamy oil may indicate the presence of water or fuel in the oil.
-This can result from a leaking head gasket, damaged oil seals, or even accidental fuel contamination.
-If you notice milky oil, it’s essential to address the issue promptly, as water or fuel in the oil can lead to engine damage.
+Milky or foamy oil might mean water or fuel in the oil.
+This could be from a leak or contamination.
+If you see milky oil, fix the problem fast to avoid engine damage.

 Frequently Asked Questions about Changing Lawn Mower Oil